-Clematis are known primarily for their beauty as a climbing vines.
+Clematis are known primarily for their beauty as climbing vines.
 Don't overlook their ability to grace your dining room table as well!
-Clematis not only make beautiful and unique bouquets for you home, but are also one of the longest lasting cut flowers available.
-With proper care, they can often last 2 weeks or longer!
+Clematis not only make beautiful and unique bouquets for you home but with proper care, they can last 2 weeks or longer.

 Finally, once you think your blooming season is over, don't despair.
 The seed heads on many Clematis varieties are still interesting and lovely enough to be included in both cut flower and dry flower arrangements.

 We are indebted to Cindy Creps of Meadow Ridge Perennial and Cut Flower Farm for her insight into the world of cut flowers and great advice on this article.
 In addition to her website, you can find her on Facebook and Instagram.